This post reviews the Woolworth Building tours.

 Other things to do near the Woolworth Building

-For an in-depth look at nearby activities see our post on things to do in Lower Manhattan.
+For even more nearby activities, see our post on things to do in Lower Manhattan.

 FUN FACTS

-Before Woolworth opened his chain of stores, the merchandise was kept behind a store’s counter.
+Before Woolworth opened his chain of stores, merchandise in shops was typically kept behind the counter.

 Customers gave the clerk a list of the items they wanted, and only after they had paid did they get to handle the items they had purchased.

-People evidently liked his idea, because he grew his company into the very successful international F.W.
+People liked his idea and he grew his company into the very successful international F.W.
 Woolworth Company.

 The plot of land on which Woolworth built his headquarters skyscraper reportedly cost him over $7 million which he astonishingly paid in cash.